Pizzaface/Alexa-Chromecast-Skill/README.md

 # Alexa-Chromecast-Skill
+THIS PROJECT HAS BEEN DEPRECIATED, AND I WILL NO LONGER BE WORKING ON IT, AS A NEW VERSION IS IN THE WORKS.

 Allows Alexa to interact with the Google ChromeCast using PHP and PyChromeCast Running on a Computer.

 #Current Features: